Why Perth has more to offer than just Ashes cricket this winter

 In the city, Elizabeth Quay is a central hub with pop up projects, such as aboriginal art installations and music events on display throughout the summer.
 Close by in Barrack Square is the famous Bell Tower where visitors can take a tour of the distinct building, learn about the English history of its 12 bells from St Martin-in-the-Fields Church and discover how the tower’s design was conceived following an architectural competition.

-Perhaps combine sightseeing with foot tasting and head out on a Foodloose Tour (foodloosetours.com.au), an original Perth tour that takes visitors on a journey through the vibrant Northbridge, uncovering hidden gems, culinary must-dos and the latest food and drink hotspots.
+Perhaps combine sightseeing with foot tasting and head out on a Foodloose Tour, an original Perth tour that takes visitors on a journey through the vibrant Northbridge, uncovering hidden gems, culinary must-dos and the latest food and drink hotspots.

 An absolute must do for any trip to Perth.
-The City of Freemantle is a 20-minute drive or train journey away from the city centre.
-Labelled “Freo” by the locals, Fremantle is a hive of independent businesses from second hand bookstores to markets and various eclectic food and drink establishments.
+The City of Fremantle is a 20-minute drive or train journey away from the city centre.
+Labelled “Freo” by the locals, Fremantle is a hive of independent businesses from second-hand bookstores to markets and various eclectic food and drink establishments.
 It is a living shine to the European history of the area with museums, tours and a prison that each hold key details and stories about the birth and development of the region.

 As a port city, boat trips are also available from Fremantle to the nearby Rottnest Island and there are two museums, the Shipwreck Museum and the WA Maritime Museum, which detail the dangers of exploration and discovery at sea.